 There was often a debate raging in my head between Mr. Know-it-All and the Mystery Man.
-My left side (rational thinking), so heavily relied upon in the past, fights with my right (creative thinking) side which yearns for release but fears losing control.
+My left side (rational thinking), so heavily relied upon in the past, fights with my right side (creative thinking) which yearns for release but fears losing control.